 Sandalwood, most commonly associated with incense and perfumes, produces delicious edible fruit and nuts.
-The nuts also produce a fine oil, traditionally used by Aboriginals as a liniment for body aches.
+The nuts also produce a fine oil, traditionally used in Aboriginal medicine as a liniment for body aches.
 Sandalwood trees can be found in the woodlands and shrublands of southern WA and SA.

 The fruits are golden brown, 15-20mm in size, with a thin flesh that may be enjoyed fresh or fried.
 The creamy, soft nuts inside can be eaten raw, roasted or crushed and used in cooking.
 They contain 38% omega-9 oils, 17% protein, 17% fibre, with less than 1% carbohydrates.

 Small fragrant flowers appear from February to March, followed by fruits throughout the cooler season.
 In early to mid-Winter, harvest directly off the branch or collect from around the base of the tree.

 Sandalwood is ‘root hemi-parasitic’, meaning its roots attach to the roots of other plants to extract water and soil nutrients.
 Sandalwood trees themselves like loamy, well-drained soils and can tolerate high salinity, rocky soil and some drought.
 They prefer full sun, but may be grown in dappled shade.

 In their native habitat, this plant is a medium to large shrub, typically growing up to 4m in height with a dense crown of grey-green leaves reaching 2m in width.
 They make an excellent shade or feature plant in the garden, but may be kept smaller in pots with regular pruning.

 Do I need to plant other species with my Sandalwood?